To Your Eternity season 3

 The third season of the anime television series To Your Eternity was announced in the final episode of the second season in March 2023.
-Studio Massket is joining Drive to animate the third season, with Sōta Yokote directing, Kiyoko Sayama returning from the second season as chief director, and the rest of the staff and cast reprising their roles.
-The season premiered on October 4, 2025, on NHK General TV.
+Studio Massket joins Drive for production animation, with Sōta Yokote directing the season, and Kiyoko Sayama returning from the second season as chief director, alongside the rest of the staff and cast reprising their roles.
+The season aired from October 4, 2025, to March 28, 2026 on NHK General TV, and ran for 22 episodes.

-Crunchyroll licensed the anime for streaming outside of Asia, and is streaming the English dub in the same day it airs.
+Crunchyroll licensed the series for streaming outside of Asia, and also streams the English dub on the same day.
 The opening theme song is "Fumetsu no Anata" (ふめつのあなた), performed by Perfume, while the ending theme song is "Recollections", composed by Masashi Hamauzu.